 Respiratory Gas Transport

 The transport of oxygen in the blood is the responsibility of hemoglobin, which is contained in the erythrocytes.
 It binds the oxygen to its central divalent iron.
 The maximal oxygen binding capacity of one gram of hemoglobin is described by Huefner’s number.
 It is 1.34 ml.
 Thus, a healthy adult with 150 gram hemoglobin per liter of blood can transport 0.2 liter of oxygen in one liter of blood.

 The oxygen binding curve shows the relationship between oxygen saturation and oxygen partial pressure in the blood.
 The tetrameric structure of hemoglobin and the cooperative interactions of its individual units result in a sigmoidal plot for the oxygen binding curve.
 If oxygen binds to one of the four sub-units, a conformational change of the molecule occurs.
 This facilitates further oxygen uptake of the remaining units.

-The higher the oxygen partial pressure, the greater is the affinity of hemoglobin to oxygen and therefore the oxygen uptake in the erythrocytes.
+The higher the oxygen partial pressure, the greater the affinity of hemoglobin to oxygen and, therefore, the oxygen uptake in the erythrocytes.
 The sigmoidal path of the oxygen binding curve is necessary for the oxygen to be taken up in the lung and released in the tissue.

 Carbon dioxide transport

 Carbon dioxide is mainly transported in the plasma in the form of bicarbonate.
 For this to happen, CO2 is first converted to carbonic acid H2CO3 by the carbonic anhydrase in the erythrocytes.
 This breaks down immediately to bicarbonate and protons.
 Then, the bicarbonate leaves the erythrocytes in exchange for chloride ions (chloride/Hamburger shift).
 A small amount of the carbon dioxide is bound to the hemoglobin and transported.
 The result is carbaminohemoglobin.